setsunafjustin00208/scriptroes/README.md

 ## Overview

 Scriptores is a modern CodeIgniter 4 application starter, featuring:
-- Vite-powered asset pipeline (SCSS, JS/TS, Bulma, Font Awesome)
+- Grunt-powered asset pipeline (SCSS, JS/TS, Bulma, Font Awesome)
 - MongoDB-based models and collections
 - Modular user management with bitwise permissions and user types
 - CLI and RESTful API for user and content management

 ## Features

-- **Asset Pipeline**: Uses Vite for compiling SCSS and JS/TS from `resources/`, outputs to `public/` with minification and watch support.
+- **Asset Pipeline**: Uses Grunt for compiling SCSS and JS/TS from `resources/`, outputs to `public/` with minification and watch support.
 Bulma and Font Awesome are integrated.
 - **MongoDB Integration**: Models use MongoDB via a custom library.
 User data is split between `credentials` and `personal_information` collections, with references for profile data.
 - **User Management**:
   - User types: super-admin, admin, user, publisher, editor, moderator, viewer